Last updated September 30th, 2019

 Vinyl nail caps such as Soft Paws can be applied to the trimmed nail.
 These usually last 4 to 6 weeks and come in a variety of colors.
 A perfect solution for the fashionista cat in your life!

-Watch below, a video of how I trained my kitties to use their scratching post.
+Watch below, a video of how I trained my cats to use their scratching post.
 George loved it so much, I called him the tree hugger!

 We, as loving caretakers of these beautiful creatures, are meant to protect them from harm.
 We are bringing them to live with us inside our homes, it is our responsibility to provide them with the necessary tools (scratching posts and training) to be able to live a fulfilled life, that includes claws.
 The day will come when enough people are aware of declawing and they will choose claws.
 When this happens, this barbaric procedure can then be relegated to the history books and exist only as a bad memory.

 For additional info, hop over to my interview with two Montreal veterinarians working for animal clinics who have decided to stop declawing!